 In 2017, the Happily Ever After fireworks show incorporated the same projection technology on the castle throughout the show and remains the current nighttime spectacular at Magic Kingdom.
 It replaced longtime fan-favorite, Wishes: A Magical Gathering of Disney Dreams.

 That brings us up to our present-day Cinderella Castle!
-In preparations for Disney World’s 50th anniversary, Cinderella Castle is transforming yet again!
-This time, she’s receiving a rosy pinkish hue with a sparkly gold overlay and more vibrant blue turrets!
-We can’t wait to see it once it’s finished!
+In preparations for Disney World’s 50th anniversary, Cinderella Castle has transformed yet again!
+This time, she received a rosy pinkish hue with a sparkly gold overlay and more vibrant blue turrets!

 Disneyland’s Sleeping Beauty Castle